abingdonpta/abingdonpta/content/about/roles.md

 - **Time of day**: Any
 - **Months**: Year-round

+### 🖥️ Website Administrator

+The website administrator maintains this very website, adding and updating content when necessary.

+- **Location**: Home
+- **Time of day**: Any
+- **Months**: Year-round

+### ☎️ Directory

+The Abingdon PTA intends to create a student directory during the 2022-2023 school year.
+This would be the first student directory in several years.
+It will contain information for only those families who have opted in to share such information with the PTA via the checkbox on the Annual Online Verification Process that all families complete annually.

+The Directory Coordinator collects and organizes student and family data as provided by the school registrar and formats the information to prepare for inclusion in the online student directory.

+- **Location**: Home
+- **Time of day**: Any
+- **Months**: September and October

 ### 🙋 Nominating Committee

 The Nominating Committee nominates PTA members to serve as officers the following year.
 (Officer roles are the President, Treasurer, Secretary, as well as Vice President roles.)
 Members of the Nominating Committee identify PTA members interested in serving as officers, and report to the general membership a list of nominees for the annual election.